joaquinpelle/Skylight.jl/docs/src/gettingstarted.md

     reltol = 1e-8,
     abstol = 1e-8)
 ```

-You can choose any of the available [solver methods](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/) from [DifferentalEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/).
+In certain setups, you may require lower errors for the integration to remain stable, especially when dealing with interpolated spacetimes.
+The `integrate` function is a wrapper for the DifferentialEquations.jl package's `solve` function.
+As such, you can pass any additional keyword arguments that are accepted by the `solve`.
+In particular, any of the available [solver methods](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/) can be used.
+For more information, see the [DifferentialEquations.jl documentation](https://docs.sciml.ai/DiffEqDocs/stable/).

-The output data can be obtained as
+The output data can be extracted as

 ```julia
 output_data = sim.output_data
 ```

 This matrix contains the final coordinates and momenta of each ray, with the same structure as the initial data.

+### 9. Visualize the results

-Finally, you can compute, for instance, the observed bolometric intensity of the radiation field and produce an image as
+Finally, we compute, for instance, the observed bolometric intensity of the radiation field and produce an image as

 ```julia
 using CairoMakie